 Individuals from multiple organizations are contributing to the technology development and space mission design efforts needed to make our vision of a spacefaring future become a reality.
-This includes Space Cooperative, the original team that spearheaded the idea of creating a social collaboration platform for space missions, in addition to Autark, the organization who is now leading the development efforts the Planning Suite that utilizes Aragon which will be used to strategically prioritize missions and organize the network.
+This includes Space Cooperative, the original team that spearheaded the idea of creating a social collaboration platform for space missions, in addition to Autark, the organization who is now leading the development efforts for the platform which will be used to strategically prioritize missions and organize the network's activities.

-Radek is the technical lead of the Space Decentral Network and also a full stack developer at Autark.
+Radek is the technical lead of the Space Decentral Network and was previously a front end developer at Autark.
 He studied at the Polish-Japanese Academy of Information Technology in Warsaw and has also been working as a Senior System Administrator and DevOps Engineer at Oracle for 13 years, where he builds and maintains Data Centres around the world.
 For the last few years with increasing fascination, he has researched augmenting human collaboration with software, starting with simple project management systems to emerging DAO-style endeavours, operating on non-linear and non-hierarchical principles.

 After earning a degree in physics with final thesis in laser physics, Giulio worked as a scientist in European research centers including CERN, then as a space system analyst at the European Space Agency (ESA), then as a senior manager in the public space sector.
 In 2005, Giulio left the public sector and founded a virtual reality development and consulting company, which he ran until 2011.
 More recently, he has been covering developments and trends in science, technology, business, crypto, and digital economy for the specialized press.